Cray-HPE/sat/docs/man/sat-diag.8.rst

 from the command line, a file, and/or stdin, and will launch a given command on these hosts.
 Switches are polled at a specific interval.
 A report is printed after all switches have completed their diagnostics, either to stdout (default) or to files, one for each switch.
+A Redfish username and password is required.

 ARGUMENTS
 =========